-With that being said though, let’s talk Young Dumb, and Naive by Alicia Henderson.
+Let’s talk Young Dumb, and Naive by Alicia Henderson.
 She was kind enough to send me this book in exchange for an honest review, so thank you for the opportunity!
+Please know that this does not affect my opinion of the work.

 And while she’s on it, Azerica is sick of her long-time, lame best friend too.
 Sure, they grew up together.
 But Azerica is ready to leave the past in the past.
 She’s not here for the after school Bible studies this year.